hazelcast/hazelcast-reference-manual/src/MR-Introduction.md

 `KeyValueSource` can either wrap Hazelcast data structures (like IMap, MultiMap, IList, ISet) into key-value pair input sources, or build your own custom key-value input source.
 The latter option makes it possible to feed Hazelcast MapReduce with all kinds of data, such as just-in-time downloaded web page contents or data files.
 People familiar with Hadoop will recognize similarities with the Input class.

 You can imagine a `KeyValueSource` as a bigger `java.util.Iterator` implementation.
-Whereas most methods are required to be implemented, the `getAllKeys` method is optional to implement.
+Whereas most methods must be implemented, implementing the `getAllKeys` method is optional.
 If implementation is able to gather all keys upfront, it should be implemented and `isAllKeysSupported` must return `true`.
 That way, Job configured KeyPredicates are able to evaluate keys upfront before sending them to the cluster.
-Otherwise, they are serialized and transferred as well, to be evaluated at execution time.
+Otherwise they are serialized and transferred as well, to be evaluated at execution time.

 As shown in the example above, the abstract `KeyValueSource` class provides a number of static methods to easily wrap Hazelcast data structures into `KeyValueSource` implementations already provided by Hazelcast.
-The data structures' generics are inherited into the resulting `KeyValueSource` instance.
+The data structures' generics are inherited by the resulting `KeyValueSource` instance.
 For data structures like IList or ISet, the key type is always String.
-While mapping, the key is the data structure's name whereas the value type and value itself are inherited from the IList or ISet itself.
+While mapping, the key is the data structure's name, whereas the value type and value itself are inherited from the IList or ISet itself.

 ```java